Alexander Babakov

 Alexander Mikhailovich Babakov (Александр Михайлович Бабаков; 8 February 1963) is a Russian politician and member of the State Duma, the Russian parliament.
-He was appointed Special Presidential Representative to Russians by Vladimir Putin in 2012.
+He was appointed Special Presidential Representative to Russians abroad by Vladimir Putin in 2012.

 He has been under EU, Canadian and Swiss sanctions since 2014, as well as US sanctions since 2017.

 Political activity

 He is a member of the Foreign Affairs Committee, Deputy Co-chairman of Inter-Parliamentary Group of the Russian Federation, Head of Delegation of the State Duma in the Inter-Parliamentary Union and Chairman of State Duma Commission on legal support to military and defense industrial complex of the Russian Federation.
 He was appointed Deputy speaker of the Duma in 2010, a position he held until December 2011.

 In June 2012 he was appointed as Presidential Envoy for engaging with Russian organizations abroad by President Putin.

 He was the leader of Rodina, a political party in Russia, for several months in 2006 and organised the formation of A Just Russia, a merger between Rodina, the Russian Party of Life and the Russian Pensioners' Party, sitting on its governing committee.

 Between 2006 and 2007 he led A Just Russia's faction in the State Duma as the party leader, Sergei Mironov, served as speaker of the Federation Council of Russia.

 He was elected to the Russian State Duma in 2003 and became party leader of Rodina in March 2006 following the surprise resignation of Dmitry Rogozin.